 By now, virtual presentations are a staple in the way many organizations conduct business.
 But just because most people are used to presenting online doesn’t mean they’re any good at it.
-The best virtual presentations require more than just appearing on screen or sharing content — to really connect with and persuade your audience, you need to establish credibility, build trust, and appeal to your audience’s emotions.
+The best virtual presentations require more than just appearing on screen or sharing content.
+To really connect with your audience, you need to follow the virtual presentation framework: Establish credibility, build trust, and appeal to your audience’s emotions.

-To help you improve the way you present online, we’ve created a virtual presentation framework.
-This framework serves as an online presentation guide to help you break down and make sense of the most common elements of successful online interactions.
-As you get more comfortable with all the elements, you’ll be able to use the framework as a digital toolbox of sorts, calling on the right skills at the right time.
+This presentation framework serves as an online presentation guide to help you make sense of the most common elements of successful online interactions.
+As you get more comfortable with all the elements, you’ll be able to use the presentation framework as a digital toolbox of sorts, calling on the right skills at the right time.

 Credibility is a measure of how qualified you are (or at least, how qualified you seem) to speak on your topic.
 Basically, do you look like you know what you’re doing?
 On virtual presentations, you’ll need to consider: